Ritesh009/Stash/README.md

 Save any page with one tap.
 Go to the **🔖 Clip** tab in Stash, copy the bookmarklet code, and add it as a bookmark in your browser.
 Works in Safari, Chrome, Firefox and Edge.

+When Stash is open in another tab, clips are saved silently without asking for your passphrase again.
+If no tab is open, you’ll be asked to unlock first — your data is worth the extra second.

 -----

 ## Self-hosting